WidePoint Q3 2020 Earnings Preview: What Investors Need To Know (NYSEMKT:WYY)

 Let's review the fundamentals.
 WYY has a market cap of $60 million, has $7.5 million in cash, is debt free, cash flow positive, and is arguably in its strongest position ever.
 The company is on track to have a record year, including a 69% increase in EBITDA year-over-year, insiders continue to purchase shares, institutions have increased their positions and management continues to focus more on the high-margin side of the business.

 If everything goes smoothly, we believe shares could hit our bull case of $23.50 (245% upside).
 However, as we noted, it's very likely that shares will most likely fall into our base case scenario ($15.00), which still offers investors 120% upside potential.
 Our bear case ($4.00) sees 40% downside potential if the company doesn't re-win the government award.
-Investors should remember that the current contract runs through April so there wouldn't be an immediate impact on the company's financials if, for whatever reason, the company did now win the award.
+Investors should remember that the current contract runs through April so there wouldn't be an immediate impact on the company's financials if, for whatever reason, the company did not win the award.
 We would be very surprised if this happened.

 Overall, we feel shares still present a low risk/high reward opportunity for investors right now.
 Yes, investors could lose as much as 40% if the company does not re-win the $500 million contract, but on the flip side, investors could also see gains of 120% to 245% if the company re-wins the government contract.
 With such a low float due to the reverse split, shares could potentially climb even higher due to a short squeeze.
 We believe there will be a lot of demand should the company win the $500 million contract.